-- 1) Click in the text box to select it so that the selection handles are displayed indicating that the text box is in edit mode. - 2) Open the Position and Size dialog using one of the following methods: - Go to Format > Text Box and Shape > Position and Size on the Menu bar. - Right-click on the text box border and select Position and Size from the context menu. - Use the keyboard shortcut F4. - 3) Click on Position and Size to open the Position and Size page. - 4) Use the various options available on the Position and Size page to position the text box. - 5) Click OK to save the changes and close the Position and Size dialog. - 6) Click outside the text box to exit edit mode.
+- 2) Open the Position and Size dialog using one of the following methods: - Go to Format > Text Box and Shape > Position and Size on the Menu bar. - Right-click on the text box border and select Position and Size from the context menu. - Use the keyboard shortcut F4. - 3) Click on Position and Size to open the Position and Size page. - 4) Use the various options available on the Position and Size page to position the text box. - 5) Click $\mathbf{OK}$ to save the changes and close the Position and Size dialog. - 6) Click outside the text box to exit edit mode.